 You can also use the Address Look Up feature to quickly scroll to any of your Address entries.

-To look up an Address record:
+To use the Look Up line to find an Address record:

 - 1. Display the Address list screen. - 2.
 Enter the first letter of the name you want to find.